adisoft17/spallmap/README.txt

-The SPALLation MAP (SPALLMAP) code contains modules developed for oxide growth and oxide exfoliation
+The SPALLation MAP (SPALLMAP) code contains modules developed for oxide growth and oxide exfoliation.
+Copyright 2018 UT-Battelle LLC.
+All rights reserved.

 SpallMap solves for the stress-strain equations in an axisymmetric geometry, tracking the stress/strain evolution during boiler operation including outages at one-location along a boiler tube and compares it with scale damage criteria represented by Armitt diagram.